htrajan/ht-drawsteel/Bestiary/Goblin Monarch.md

 **End Effect**

 At the end of their turn, the monarch can take 5 damage to end one save-ends effect affecting them.
-This damage can’t be reduced in any way.
+This damage can't be reduced in any way.

 **Crafty**

-The monarch doesn’t provoke opportunity attacks by moving.
+The monarch doesn't provoke opportunity attacks by moving.